Not Crazy, Not Lazy

 The periods of extreme fatigue became much more frequent and more severe.
 And when I say “fatigue,” I don’t mean “tired.”
 I mean that at those times I could barely stand up and felt like I had a bad case of the flu.
 It was an effort to walk a few steps or go from lying or sitting to standing, and my body hurt all over.
 Sometimes I would start to feel okay again, have a good few days, and do something bold like go for a walk or tidy my apartment, and the next day I could not get out of bed, just could not move.
 I also became unbelievably sensitive to chemicals, and inhaling or being around something toxic (cleaning chemicals, perfume, pesticide, paint) was sure to result in my collapsing again and spending a few days in bed.

-The worst part of CFS for me was the cognitive symptoms (brain fog).
+The worst part of CFS for me was the cognitive symptoms (known as “brain fog”).
 On bad days I just couldn’t think, couldn’t focus, seemed to have lost my (usually large) vocabulary, creative thoughts were absent, and I had no short-term memory.
 This prevented me from writing and communicating well or at all.
 This, together with the precarious state of my energy and stamina, resulted in a lack of confidence in my ability to plan appointments or work in advance, as I never knew what the day might bring.
 Integrity is extremely important to me, and I would never make an appointment if I weren’t sure I could keep it.

 Knowing that I had periods of not having enough physical energy to function, and that there were unpredictable times when I had cognitive issues that limited or prevented communication, reduced my confidence in scheduling things that would start to grow my business.
 I had been laid off shortly before the most severe CFS symptoms began, and planned to be self-employed until retirement age.
 The illness was a serious obstacle to that.